gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 This mechanism is called `MIT-MAGIC-COOKIE-1`.

 The catch is that this file contains multiple tokens for various authentication mechanisms, and network hosts.
 Remember, X11 is designed to work over the network.
-However we only ccare here about the entry for localhost.
+However we only care here about the entry for localhost.

 So we need to parse a little bit.
 It's basically what `libXau` does.
 From its docs: